-9 Under Alabama law, domestic violence, which has three levels of degrees, is defined as one of several specific types of crimes against a victim, such as the crime of assault in the first degree, and the victim is a current or former spouse, parent, child, any person with whom the defendant has a child in common, a present or former household member, or a person who has or had a dating or engagement relationship with the defendant.
+&lt;sup>9 Under Alabama law, domestic violence, which has three levels of degrees, is defined as one of several specific types of crimes against a victim, such as the crime of assault in the first degree, and the victim is a current or former spouse, parent, child, any person with whom the defendant has a child in common, a present or former household member, or a person who has or had a dating or engagement relationship with the defendant.
 Under Alabama law, domestic violence offenses also include, but are not limited to, the crime of domestic violence by strangulation or suffocation.
-For domestic violence offenses in Alabama, see Alabama Code Sections 13A-6-130 through 13A-6-139 set forth in Appendix A to this policy.
+For domestic violence offenses in Alabama, see Alabama Code Sections 13A-6-130 through 13A-6-139.
 For selected offenses from which a domestic violence offense can result, see Alabama Code Sections 13A-6-20 through 13A-6-25.
 The state definition of domestic violence applicable to criminal prosecutions for domestic violence in Alabama may differ from the definition used on campus to address policy violations.

-UNA Policy on Stalking 10
+6. UNA Policy on Stalking